European Patent Attorney at POLSERVICE Patent and Trademark Attorneys Office

 Marta Joanna Kawczyńska is a Polish patent and trademark attorney.
 She is also a qualified European patent attorney and professional representative before the EU Intellectual Property Office.
 She joined POLSERVICE Patent and Trademark Attorneys Office in 2002 and has been a member of the firm’s supervisory board since 2015.

-Ms Kawczyńska is a member of the Council of the Institute of Professional Representatives before the EPO, vice president of the Polish National Group of the Association for the Protection of Intellectual Property and a member of the Union of European Practitioners in Intellectual Property.
-From 2009 to 2017 she was member of the Regional Council of the Mazovian Region of the Polish Chamber of Patent Attorneys.
+Ms Kawczyńska is a member of the Council of the European Patent Institute, vice president of the Polish National Group of the Association for the Protection of Intellectual Property and a member of the Union of European Practitioners in Intellectual Property.
+From 2009 to 2017 she was a member of the Regional Council of the Mazovian Region of the Polish Chamber of Patent Attorneys.

 Ms Kawczyńska graduated from the Intercollegiate Faculty of the Medical University of Gdansk and the University of Gdansk, where she specialised in molecular medicine and genetics.
 She conducted research on the molecular background of different cancers and the development of molecular diagnostic and prognostics tests for some viral and cancer diseases.